LennartElbe/PythOnline/README.md

 open
 ```

-## How to build the Docker container.
+## How to build the Docker container

 In order to build execute the following in bash
 ```